George Fox University

 George Fox is Oregon's nationally recognized Christian university, providing students with personal attention, global opportunities to learn and serve, and a supportive community that encourages academic rigor and spiritual growth.

 Forbes ranks George Fox among the top Christian colleges in the country.
 George Fox is also ranked as a top-tier regional university by U.S. News & World Report.
-We offer bachelor's degrees in more than 40 majors and minors, adult degree programs, five seminary degrees, and 12 master’s and doctoral degrees.
+We offer bachelor's degrees in more than 40 majors and minors, adult degree programs, six seminary degrees, and 12 master’s and doctoral degrees.

 In keeping with our mission of Christian higher education, all employees – faculty, administration and staff – are committed Christians.
 More than 3,500 students attend classes on the university’s residential campus in Newberg, at its Portland, Salem, and Boise centers, and at other teaching sites in Oregon.